 Applicants must normally hold an approved degree or equivalent qualification from an approved tertiary institution.
-Under exceptional circumstances and subject to specific conditions, the Faculty Board may admit others who can show evidence of fitness for candidature.
+Under exceptional circumstances and subject to specific conditions, the Dean (Education) may admit others who can show evidence of fitness for candidature.

 The course introduces students to contemporary theory and practice in maritime archaeology and underwater cultural heritage management.